SUMS-StA/sumo/_pages/venue.md

 Our competition will be taking place in University of Glasgow's [Hunter Halls](https://www.gla.ac.uk/myglasgow/cateringandevents/conferencesandevents/venues/hunterhalls/).

+From University Avenue, pass through the memorial gate and through the pedestrian tunnel to the main building.

 If you have any trouble finding the venue, please don’t hesitate to contact us.

 ## Map